viamrobotics/docs/README.md

 **RH Menu**

-This menu is a list of page sections and also has items to print or open a doc issue (not implemented in JIRA yet - We need Ed’s help to add this and feedback).
+This menu is a list of page sections and also has items to print or open a doc issue (not implemented in JIRA yet - We need Eric’s help to add this and feedback).

 ### The Index Files